h8d13/KAES-ARCH/README.md

 ## Pacman GUI

-PacToPac can be found here: [PacToPac](https://github.com/h8d13/PacToPac)
+Pac2Pac can be found here: [PacToPac](https://github.com/h8d13/PacToPac)

+The idea was having a settings section > common operations you do on an arch system to do anything...
+Flatpak, multi-lib, etc

 ## Further config